SFSafeSymbols/SFSafeSymbols/Helpers/Extract Icon Names/README.md

 The script will copy the icon names to the clipboard in a format like this:

-`, some.name, some.other, ..., the.last.icon"`
+`some.name, some.other, ..., the.last.icon, "`

 This string can then be further processed.

-Please note that the script may run for a while.
+Please note that the script runs for a very long time (~half an hour) as AppleScript UI scripting is super-slow.